MicrosoftDocs/CortanaSkillsKit/docs/skills/overview.md

 ## Personalize the user experiences using user insights

-With permission, Cortana provides the user profile and contextual information, which you use to personalize the user experience.
-User profile information is data that Cortana knows about the user, such as name and email address.
-Contextual information is data that may change more frequently, such as current location and cuisine preference of the user.
+If the user gives permission, Cortana will provide the user profile and contextual information when invoking your skill, which you can use to personalize their user experience.
+User profile information is data that Cortana knows about the user, such as their name or email address.
+Contextual information is data that may change more frequently, such as the user's current location.

 >[!TIP]
 > For more information about how Cortana passes the user data, visit the [Get user profile and contextual information](./get-user-profile-context.md) page.